nimaafshar/metadamagenet/README.md

 ### Training Setup

 We trained some models with multiple random seeds (multiple folds) to ensure they have low variance and consistent scores.
-We trained Localization models only on pre-disaster images; we used post-disaster images in sporadic cases as additional augmentation.
+We trained Localization models only on pre-disaster images, because post-disaster images added noise to the data; we used post-disaster images in sporadic cases as additional augmentation.
 We initialized each classification model's feature extractor using weights from the corresponding localization model and fold number.
-While training both classification and localization models, no weights were frozen.Since the dataset is unbalanced, we use weighted losses with weights relative to the inverse of each class's sample count.
+While training both classification and localization models, no weights were frozen.
+Since the dataset is unbalanced, we use weighted losses with weights relative to the inverse of each class's sample count.
 We applied morphological dilation with a 5*5 kernel to classification masks as an augmentation.
-Dilated masks made predictions more "bold";
+Dilated masks made predictions more bold.
+We also used pytorch [^pytorch] amp for FP-16 [^fp16] training.

 ### Loss Functions